nmheim/OptiFloat.jl/docs/src/workflow.md

 ```
 :::

-Now we have a few candidates, some of which perform much better on some inputs than the original expression.
-If we were to pick the best expression for every point, we would end up with a lot of costly if statements, and overfit on the `points` that we evaluated the expression with.
+Now we have a few candidates, some of which perform much better on some inputs
+than the original expression.
+If we were to pick the best expression for every
+point, we would end up with a lot of costly if statements, and overfit on the
-For example, the two best expressions in this case are:
+`points` that we evaluated the expression with.
+For example, the two best
+expressions in this case are:
 - The original: `(-b - sqrt(b^2 - 4c)) / (2c)`
 - A new candidate: `((4c) / (sqrt(b ^ 2 - 4c) - b)) / (2c)`

 We can plot the samples again, now with different colors for the expression that performs better:

 ![](samples-compare.png)

+## Infer good regimes

 To avoid excessive branching/overfitting we try to infer better regimes to split the domain.
 ```@example report